 If you wake up in the middle of the night and cannot get back to sleep within 15–30 minutes, try switching it up.
 Go to another room and do something calming like reading a book.
 Then, when you start to feel sleepy, you can nod off in your new location or head back to bed.

 6. Light it up

 Increasing your exposure to bright light during the day will strengthen your body’s 24-hour sleep-wake cycle.
-Especially if you can get your face into natural light during the day- do so.
+If you can get your face into natural light during the day, do so.
 Your circadian rhythm will thank you.

 7. Cut the caffeine

 This one seems fairly intuitive, but with 90% of the U.S. population consuming caffeine, we figured it should have its own place in this post.
 Never consume caffeine late in the day if you can help it.
 One study showed consuming caffeine even up to 6 hours before bed significantly worsened sleep quality.

 Not too hot…not too cold.
 One study found that bedroom temperature affected sleep quality more than external noise.
 While everyone’s ideal sleeping temperature will be different, a good baseline is somewhere around 70 degrees Fahrenheit.